klgunarathne/ZT-UI-Components/projects/zt-toast-x/README.md

 ## 🙏 Acknowledgments

 - Built with [Angular](https://angular.io/)
+- Part of the [ZT-UI-Components](https://github.com/klgunarathne/ZT-UI-Components) library
 - Inspired by modern toast notification patterns
 - Designed for developer experience and accessibility

 ## 📞 Support

-If you have any questions or issues, please open an issue on GitHub or contact the maintainers.
+If you have any questions or issues, please:

+- Check the [ZT-UI-Components Storybook](https://github.com/klgunarathne/ZT-UI-Components) for interactive examples
+- Open an issue on [GitHub](https://github.com/klgunarathne/ZT-UI-Components/issues)
+- Contact the maintainers

+---

+**🎉 Happy toasting with ZT-Toast-X!**